molguin92/resume/resume.md

 ### NIC Chile Research Labs, Chile | Researcher and Software Developer | 08/2015 - 08/2017

-* Built a simulator for Intelligent Transportation Systems in C++.
-Awarded an engineering degree for this work.
+* Awarded an engineering degree for the development of a simulator for Intelligent Transportation Systems in C++

 ## Skills